 On the other hand, every collective work, not only those directly perceived as “social,” can have an explicit social dimension, in concern for the environment, goals related to serving others, the way of relating to the poor, an intention of reconciling the world with God...
 Any collective work of Christian inspiration (a school, college, university, business school, hospital, residence, etc.), even if its immediate mission does not consist of caring for the needy, must integrate in its ethos this central feature of Christianity which is social charity.

-In this sense, it is only logical that each collective work will often question itself about the practical and tangible expressions of its social contribution and service to the most in need.
+In this sense, it is only logical that each collective work will often question itself about the practical and tangible expressions of its social contribution and service to the most needy.
 That contribution is a connatural effect of the activity itself, not a mere add-on.
-It is worth asking, “Since this initiative came to exist, what social needs has it sought to meet?
+It is worth asking, “Since this initiative started, what social needs has it sought to meet?
 How has it improved the environment?”
-The Lord asks us, using the imagination of charity, to reflect on this aspect of every endeavour.
+Our Lord is asking us, using the imagination of charity, to reflect on this aspect of every endeavour.

 The centenary of Opus Dei (2028-2030) on the horizon